folio-org/okapi/doc/guide.md

 }
 ```

-And the second tenant is similar.
+And the second tenant is similar:

 ```
 cat > /tmp/tenant2.json <<END